ozfortress/ozfortress_docs/docs/rules/penalties.md

 During ozfortress competitions, both players and teams can receive penalties.
 The level of penalty will vary based on the rule, and the number of offences.

 ## Team Penalties
-Teams can accrue minor, moderate, and major penalties during ozfortress competitions.
+Teams can accrue Minor, Moderate, and Major penalties during ozfortress competitions.

-+ three minor penalties = one moderate penalty
++ Three Minor penalties = One Moderate penalty
-+ three moderate penalties = one major penalty
++ Three Moderate penalties = One Major penalty

 When teams incur a major penalty, they will receive a deduction of 2 match points for that competition.
 If a team incurs three major penalties, they will be disbanded.